Economics @ Harvard

 The Economics department of Harvard University has an advising team comprising two lecturers, one concentration advisor and a graduate student to guide aspirants in understanding their educational requirements.
 Students are walked through the best course options and on timing the study of various subjects.

-Graduate students gain the benefit of choosing the right job (ranging from working at NGOs to travelling the world!) and/or completing a post-doctoral degree, stepping into important research programs at government organizations and business enterprises.
+Graduate students gain the benefit of choosing the right job (ranging from working at NGOs to traveling the world!) and completing a postdoctoral degree, stepping into important research programs at government organizations and business enterprises.

 Undergraduate application requirements